tskootsky/tskootsky.github.io/_posts/2020-04-06-First-post-project-1.md

 This morning brought a lot of firsts:
 * first data science project
-* first semi-professional presentation in livesteam format
+* first semi-professional presentation in livestream format
 * first virtual group project

 ### The setup: